lb3361/gigatron-lb/extension-crazy/README.md

   selecting bank 0 with the normal banking bits actually maps bank NBANK in the address range [0x8000-0xffff].

-  This mode provides a means to use the additional memory that masquerades as bank 0 using code that is only aware of the normal banking bits.
-Such code can temporarily map a different bank then restore the new bank using only the normal control codes.
+  This mode is convenient to access a high bank in a manner that will not confuse code that is unaware of the existence of the 512k board.
+  Such code can still temporarily map a different bank and then restore the high bank masquerading as bank 0 using only the normal control codes.
 Zero page banking also works as usual, essentially swapping address ranges [0x80-0xff] and [0x8080-0x80ff].

 * When flag NBANKP is set, bank NBANK is mapped in [0x8000-0xffff] regardless of the normal control bits.
 Meanwhile the low addresses [0x0000-0x7fff] shows bank 0 as usual.
 If zero page banking is enabled, showing the bank specified by the normal banking bits in [0x80-0xff].
 This mode provides a quick way to temporarily map any bank, do something, and almost immediately restore the previous state by resetting the extended banking bits to their previous value.

-The function `SYS_ExpanderControl` implemented by the patched ROM recognizes extended banking codes and saves them into the six high bits of memory location 0xb (ex `videoModeC`).
+The function `SYS_ExpanderControl` implemented by the patched ROM recognizes these extended banking codes and saves them into the six high bits of memory location 0xb (ex `videoModeC`).

 Both modes are exercised by the [memory test program](progs/memtest).